arangodb/arangodb/Documentation/Books/Users/Graphs/README.md

     * [Fluent Query Interface](../GeneralGraphs/FluentAQLInterface.md); if you like to work with graphs via a [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface)
  - [the RESTful General Graph interface](../HttpGharial/README.md) used to implement graph management in client drivers

-!SUBSUBSECTION Manipulating collections of named graphs with regular document functions
+#### Manipulating collections of named graphs with regular document functions

 The underlying collections of the named graphs are still accessible using the standard methods for collections.
 However the graph module adds an additional layer on top of these collections giving you the following guarantees: